Updated: Aug 3

 2. Be welcoming and hospitable, yet firm.
 You do not have to lay out every ground rule on day one or have rigid expectations of the children.
 Let them know the basic expectations but also be flexible, as this is probably uncharted territory for them.
 It is also helpful to communicate rules in positive language.
 For instance, instead of saying “No name calling or cussing,” you might say “We will speak positive and encouraging words to each other.”
 Instead of “No hitting or kicking” say “We respect the boundaries of others” or “Please keep your hands and feet to yourself.”
 Kids generally do not like the word “no” and respond better if you avoid using it.

 4. Remember that discipline takes time.
-Baby steps towards the goal are steps in the right direction.
+Baby steps toward the goal are steps in the right direction.
 Your best bet is to make small, easily achievable goals.
-If a child has not concept of self-control, he or she will be very unlikely to meet high expectations on behavior.
-If you have a sibling group that is used to physical aggression, it will take time to break down those habits and form better conflict resolution skills.
-Perhaps the first goals is to keep them from harming each other while tolerating verbal aggression.
+If a child has no concept of self-control, he or she will be very unlikely to meet high expectations of behavior.
+If you have a sibling group that is used to physical aggression, it will take time to break down those habits and form better conflict-resolution skills.
+Perhaps the first goal is to keep them from harming each other while tolerating verbal aggression.
 That would be a follow-up goal.
 You wouldn’t expect a 10-year-old to ace an algebra test.
 Likewise, children who have had poor boundaries will have to learn how to respect boundaries.
 It takes daily training with many failures along the way.

 Related Post: Children in Foster Care: Grief During the Holidays

 6. You can help children learn to regulate their emotions and process their loss.
 Every child should learn how to calm down when they are upset.
 Here’s a link to another blog post on using play dough to calm down.
 And here is one about processing grief.
-I also recommend the Journey to My New Family game.
+I also recommend the Darius' Foster Care Adventure book and game.